bkniffler/debe/README.md

 </div>
 <div align="center">
   <strong>Tiny, flexible and reactive offline-first Javascript datastore for browsers, node, electron and react-native with focus on performance and simplicitiy.
 Includes support for multi-master/client database replication via plugin.</strong>
+  <i>Debe is currently under development, feel free to participate via PR or issues.
+Consider debe to not be production ready yet.
+Core API is considered pretty final, though plugin API like replication might change a bit.</i>
   <br />
   <br />
   <a href="https://travis-ci.org/bkniffler/debe">